 “I believe people need to have the right expectations.
-Chatbots don’t have a human-level intelligence yet.
-But they are very good at automating simple tasks and personalizing the experience for the user”- Eva Dimitrova
+Chatbots don’t have human-level intelligence yet.
+But they are very good at automating simple tasks and personalizing the experience for the user”- Eva Dimitrova.

 Just remember technology a few years back!
 Assuming human-like conversations with machines was pretty comic those days.
 But, today things have changed entirely.
 While Natural Language Processing (NLP) is not up to the mark but thanks to various machine learning algorithms which are making people confused as to whether they are communicating to a machine or a human.
 Yes, I am talking about chatbots and its features!